oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

           $> /usr/share/jboss-as/bin/standalone.sh

 Make sure that you have write access to $JBOSS_HOME/standalone/deployments, to which oVirt-engine will be deployed.
+Fedora 18 with OpenJDK Runtime Environment fedora-2.3.5 has an issue with the LogManager when running standalone.sh.
+Downgrading to 2.3.3 solved the issue.

 ### Automatically (From RPMs)